modelstar-labs/docs/docs/quickstart/index.md

 #### Ping Snowflake

-The `modelstar` command line interface is available when you installed Modelstar in the first step.
 We can now start a Modelstar session from your terminal.
 Run the following:

 ```shell
 $ modelstar use snowflake-test